-Taking all of the above into consideration - individually and cumulatively - I think in the circumstances it's fair and reasonable for me to conclude that Options ought reasonably to have concluded, had it complied with its regulatory obligations which required it to conduct sufficient due diligence on Caledonian and draw fair and reasonable conclusions from what it discovered, that it shouldn't accept business from Caledonian, including Mr E's application.
-I therefore conclude that it's fair and reasonable in the circumstances to say Options shouldn't have accepted Mr E's application from Caledonian.
+Taking all of the above into consideration - individually and cumulatively - I think in the circumstances it's fair and reasonable for me to conclude that Options ought reasonably to have concluded, had it complied with its regulatory obligations which required it to conduct sufficient due diligence on Caledonian and draw fair and reasonable conclusions from what it discovered, that it shouldn't accept business from Caledonian, including Mr L's application.
+I therefore conclude that it's fair and reasonable in the circumstances to say Options shouldn't have accepted Mr L's application from Caledonian.

-Did Options act fairly and reasonably in proceeding with Mr E's instructions?
+Did Options act fairly and reasonably in proceeding with Mr L's instructions?

-In my view, for the reasons given, Options simply should've refused to accept Mr E's application.
+In my view, for the reasons given, Options simply should've refused to accept Mr L's application.
 So, things shouldn't have got beyond that.
-However, for completeness, I've considered whether it was fair and reasonable for Options to proceed with Mr E's application.
+However, for completeness, I've considered whether it was fair and reasonable for Options to proceed with Mr L's application.

-I acknowledge Options said Mr E was asked to sign a member's declaration.
-I note this document, which I have seen in connection with other complaints, gives warnings about the loss of benefits that would result in the transfer to the SIPP.
-And the indemnities sought to confirm that Mr E wouldn't hold Options responsible for any losses resulting from the investments.
-However, I don't think this document demonstrates Options acted fairly and reasonably by proceeding with Mr E's instructions.
+I think it's more likely than not that Mr L was asked to sign a member's declaration.
+Options made reference to the declaration in response to Mr L's complaint.
+And, on most other complaints I've seen with similar circumstances, signed member's declarations were present on file.
+I note this document gives warnings about the loss of benefits that would result in the transfer to the SIPP.
+And the indemnities sought to confirm that Mr L wouldn't hold Options responsible for any losses resulting from the investments.
+However, I don't think this document demonstrates Options acted fairly and reasonably by proceeding with Mr L's instructions.

-Asking Mr E to sign a declaration absolving Options of all its responsibilities when it ought to have known that Mr E's dealings with Caledonian were putting him at significant risk was not the fair and reasonable thing to do.
-I also note that the declaration was based on Mr E having 'received full and appropriate advice from Caledonian International' where, for the reasons I've given, Options ought to have been aware Caledonian didn't have the competency to give such advice and there were questions about its motivations and integrity.
+Asking Mr L to sign a declaration absolving Options of all its responsibilities when it ought to have known that Mr L's dealings with Caledonian were putting him at significant risk was not the fair and reasonable thing to do.
+I also note that the declaration was based on Mr L having 'received full and appropriate advice from Caledonian International' where, for the reasons I've given, Options ought to have been aware Caledonian didn't have the competency to give such advice and there were questions about its motivations and integrity.

-Asking Mr E to sign declarations was not an effective way for Options to meet its regulatory obligations, given the concerns Options ought to have identified about his introduction.
+Asking Mr L to sign declarations was not an effective way for Options to meet its regulatory obligations, given the concerns Options ought to have identified about his introduction.
 So, it was not fair and reasonable to proceed, on the basis of these.
-I make this point only for completeness - the primary point is Mr E should not have been able to proceed, as his application should simply not have been accepted.
+I make this point only for completeness - the primary point is Mr L should simply not have been able to proceed, as his application should simply not have been accepted.